Whether you want to work as a pharmacist or support staff, learn about available courses and apprenticeships

 'Pharmacy is a very rewarding career,' says Simon Tweddell, senior lecturer in pharmacy practice at the University of Bradford.
 'Pharmacists are the experts in medicines and use their knowledge to help educate patients and other healthcare professionals on their safe and effective use.'

 But how do you become a pharmacist?
 The profession is regulated by the General Pharmaceutical Council (GPhC) and you'll need specific, accredited qualifications to become registered.
-Take a look at the different training routes on offer.

 Master of pharmacy (Mpharm)